Application & Tuition

 Daily morning workshop groups, each taught by a core faculty member, introduce you to the fundamentals of creative writing across the genres.
 Classes may include writing exercises, short reading assignments, and discussions of technique and craft.
 Most importantly, you’ll share and critique (“workshop”) each other’s drafts (in your genre of choice).
 Workshops help you learn to recognize your strengths and explore a variety of approaches to revision in a positive, supportive learning environment.

 It’s one thing to read the words of published authors; it’s another to hear those words directly from them and to have the opportunity to spend time with them in person.
 The Reynolds Workshop brings acclaimed poets and writers to campus to conduct workshops and give readings.
-Faculty members and TAs, all practicing writers, also give readings from their recent work.
+Reynolds faculty members, all practicing writers, also give readings and talk about their work.

 Quality writing time is central to the Reynolds Workshop experience.
 You’ll have daily opportunities to put into practice the things you learn.
 TAs lead structured writing activities in the evenings and are on hand informally to critique your work.
 You’ll also have the opportunity to meet individually with faculty members to discuss your work, aspirations, writing goals.

 Cultural and recreational opportunities in the Granville and Columbus areas abound.
-Each week typically includes an afternoon’s excursion to the Columbus Museum of Art or the Wexner Center for the Arts at OSU.
+Each week typically includes an afternoon’s excursion to the Columbus Museum of Art.
 Other activities may include hiking in Denison’s 350-acre bio-reserve, swimming, volleyball, movies, bowling, and trips for Whit’s frozen custard (a local treat)!
 There’s also free time for socializing and, of course, for writing.
-We celebrate the end of the week with a Sunday banquet for participants and their families.
+We celebrate the end of the week with a Sunday banquet lunch for participants and their families.

 9 am to 12 noon

 1 to 2:30 pm

 Afternoon genre workshops